NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 ### Pump Sizing

-The loop pumps' autosizable inputs are nominal volumetric flow rate and nominal power consumption.
+The loop pumps' autosizable inputs are design volume flow rate and design power consumption.
 We have

 *Eff<sub>tot</sub>*=*Eff<sub>mot</sub>* \**Eff<sub>impeller</sub>*

-The motor efficiency is an input.
-Since we need the total efficiency to calculate the nominal power consumption we assume an impeller efficiency of 0,78 for purposes of sizing.
+The motor efficiency, *Eff<sub>mot</sub>*, is an input with a default of 0.9.
+The impeller efficiency, *Eff<sub>impeller</sub>*, is an input, called Design Power per Unit Flow Rate per Unit Head, with a default of 0.78.
+Units are W/((m3/s)-Pa).

 #### Rated Volumetric Flow Rate